-We have audited the accompanying Statement of Expenditures of Mandatory Membership Fees (Statement) of the State Bar of California (State Bar) for the year ended December 31, 2010.
+We have audited the accompanying Statement of Expenditures of Mandatory Membership Fees (Statement) of the State Bar of California (State Bar) for the year ended December 31, 2012.
 The Statement is the responsibility of the State Bar's management.
 Our responsibility is to express an opinion on the Statement based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the Statement is free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the State Bar's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the Statement, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the Statement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the Statement, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the Statement.
 We believe that our audit provides a reasonable basis for our opinion.